California Pedestrian Accident Lawyers

 - Pedestrian accidents involving commercial trucks or tractor-trailers

-- Pedestrian accidents resulting in brain injuries, spinal cord or other serious injuries.
+- Pedestrian accidents resulting in brain injuries, spinal cord, or other serious injuries

-With many decades of experience in settlement negotiations and litigation, the California pedestrian accident lawyers at Arash Law know what it takes to succeed in California pedestrian accident claim.
+Our California pedestrian accident lawyers have decades of experience in settlement negotiations and litigation.
+We know what it takes to succeed in California pedestrian accident claims.
 We will tailor our legal strategies to the unique circumstances of your case.
-Our attorneys will compile evidence, talk to eyewitnesses, and possibly consult expert witnesses to ensure your claim is as strong as possible before we enter settlement negotiations.
+Our attorneys will compile evidence, talk to eyewitnesses, and consult experts to ensure your claim is as strong as possible before we enter settlement negotiations.

-If a pedestrian crash has you overwhelmed and in a position where you are out of work with steep medical bills, it is vital that you do everything in your power to give your personal injury claim the best chance of success.
-The personal injury attorneys at Arash Law can help you navigate the claims process and pursue justice and the maximum compensation from all liable parties.
+If a pedestrian crash has left you overwhelmed, in a position where you are out of work, and with steep medical bills, it is vital that you do everything in your power to give your personal injury claim the best chance of success.
+Our California pedestrian accident lawyers at Arash Law can assist you in navigating the claim process and pursuing justice and the maximum compensation from all responsible parties.

-We have helped our injured clients recover more than $100 million.
-The experienced personal injury attorneys of our law firm are available at any time — day or night 365 days per year — to answer your questions and provide you with expert legal guidance.
+We have helped our injured clients recover more than $500 Million.
+Our experienced California pedestrian accident lawyers at Arash Law, led by Arash Khorsandi, Esq., are available any time — day or night, 365 days per year — to answer your questions and provide expert legal guidance.
 Call (888) 488-1391 today to arrange a free consultation, or use our contact form to reach us online.